 Globally recognised for its high quality of teaching and research, as well its impressive roster of alumni, the University of Cambridge shines as one of the most prestigious higher educational establishments in the world.
-With the tourism industry of Cambridge centring on its famous university buildings, you’ll find Premier Inn hotels near Cambridge University, whether you’re visiting as a potential student, or staying nearby to visit.
+With the tourism industry of Cambridge centring on its famous university buildings, you’ll find Premier Inn hotels near Cambridge University, whether you’re visiting as a potential student or staying nearby to visit, as well as a range of budget hotels for you to enjoy.

 Hotels near Cambridge University